robertmain/Treasure-Hunt/README.md

 Also included with this application is a mysqldump of a working database.
 Please upload this to your database server and ensure the database credentials in application/config/database.php match those of your database.

 ##EU Cookie Compliancy
 Since this applicaiton was developed within the EU it is fully compliant with EU cookie laws.
-If you wish to remove this functionality, the JavaScript can be found in application/views/templates/template.php
+If you wish to remove this functionality, then you can also turn it off in the Admin Panel - however - the JavaScript can be found in application/views/templates/template.php